LTV2 Millstreet Programme 276 is now Online we hope you enjoy our latest Programme

 A copy of the booklet is already in the archives of Millstreet Museum.

 And here we follow the moments in a series of images before we reveal what was contained in the neatly presented package which had arrived from Exeter, Devon, England having been purchased on eBay by Bob Emprimo having observed Michael Cashman’s alert on the Millstreet website that such a toy doll appeared on eBay.
-A million thanks to Bob for never forgetting Millstreet and for … continue reading the full article “Thanks to Bob Emprimo – Millstreet Toy Dolls Are Reunited at Museum!”
+A million thanks to Bob for never forgetting Millstreet and for [read more …] “Thanks to Bob Emprimo – Millstreet Toy Dolls Are Reunited at Museum!”

 Maurice Buckley writes: “The man in the photograph is likely to be Agustus Andreae the owner of the shop and some of his daughters.